- You Are Here:

 Hierarchy of plans

-When making decisions about land use in Cochrane, Council considers the well-being and long-term interests of the community, and also ensures the proposed development aligns with provincial legislation, statutory documents, bylaws and policies.
+When making decisions about land use in Cochrane, Council considers the well-being and long-term interests of the community, and also ensures the proposed development aligns with provincial legislation, statutory documents, bylaws and policies (see below for more).

 For example, a resident who wants to add a garage to their property must first apply for a Development Permit.
 The Development Permit must meet requirements outlined in the Land Use Bylaw.
 The rules in the Land Use Bylaw are established by Council’s vision described in the Municipal Development Plan, which in turn adheres to regulations in the Municipal Government Act.